 The exhibition is an incisive but playful critique of the charity single.
 It’s a cultural product that has, since its heyday in the late 1980s and early 90s, begun to feel like a rather awkward relic of a bygone era – a naïve time that coincided with the rise of neoliberalism and the global pop industry.

 “This show is about failed aspirations, which is something I definitely think Hong Kong audiences will feel connected to, alongside hearing the pop music again,” says Young.

-It’s a particularly stirring aspect of the show, featuring a video of Young singing the tune using his own translation that renders the Cantonese version into a list of numbers.
+Among the songs featured at the Venice Biennale is a video of Young singing a tune using his own translation that renders the Cantonese version into a list of numbers.
 The footage shows the back of Young’s head on a boat peering into what looks like the stormy seas around Hong Kong, which offers a rather disconcerting, albeit open-ended visage of where he thinks he is headed; the unknown, or else the abyss.

 Other songs featured include Bob Geldof’s unforgettable earworm Do They Know It’s Christmas, written in 1984 to raise funds for famine victims in Ethiopia, and then brought back into the limelight with a star-studded remake in 2014, and Michael Jackson’s We Are The World.
 These songs will be as recognizable to Hong Kong audiences reared on Western pop ballads, which were often translated into Cantonese, as they would have been to the crowds in Venice.

 By failed aspirations, Young is referring to how a there is something amiss with these songs and initiatives.
 With the benefit of hindsight, one can see that they peddle a particularly Anglo-Saxon vision of the world in which big problems can be solved by quick-fix pop songs and lashings of goodwill by an anointed, well-heeled few.